OSInside/cloud-builder/doc/source/commands/cb_scheduler.rst

   Optional message broker poll timeout to return if no requests are available.
 Default: 5000msec

---package-limit=<number>
+--build-limit=<number>

-  Max number of package builds this scheduler handles at the same time.
+  Max number of build processes this scheduler handles at the same time.
 Default: 10